ls1intum/thesis-template-typst/chapters/03_requirements_analysis.typ

 ]

-This chapter documents the results of requirements elicitation according to the Requirements Analysis Document template
+This chapter documents the results of requirements elicitation according to the _Requirements Analysis Document_ template
 #cite(<bruegge2004OOSE>). // 152
-We describe the current system in 'Current System', which we plan to replace with the 'Proposed System'.
+We describe the current system in the section @ra-current-system, which we will replace with the proposed system in the section @ra-proposed-system.

 == Overview <ra-overview>
 #rect(